 3. Reduces Dandruff

 Color treatments, detergent shampoos, and certain medical conditions can make your scalp dry and flaky.
 This scalp condition may lead to dandruff (5), (6).
 The monounsaturated fats like oleic acid have a quick-penetrating formula (7).
 Massaging some avocado oil into your scalp before washing it may help reduce dandruff.

 Scalps that are too dry or too oily can cause dandruff.
 Frequently oiling your scalp is a good starting point to prevent dry scalp.
-Using a natural oil like that of avocado, topically on your scalp, can help improve scalp health.
+The topical application of a natural oil, like that of avocado, can help improve scalp health.

 4. Promotes Hair Growth